qmBase/docs/docs/account/account-login.md

 #### Kann die Verknüpfung von Account und Person nachträglich geändert werden?

 Nein, das ist aus Sicherheitsgründen nicht möglich.
 Sollte es dennoch erforderlich sein, sprechen Sie uns in diesem Fall bitte an.

+## Login with 2FA

+By using two factor authentication an additional layer of security will be provided for your account.
+Microsoft says that users who enable multi-factor authentication (MFA) for their accounts will end up blocking 99.9% of automated attacks.The recommendation stands not only for Microsoft accounts but also for any other profile, on any other website or online service.

+### How it works

+Beside the normal process of signning in with the user name and password, a new layer of security will be added by using a Time-based One-time password alogirthm (TOTP).
+An authenticator app will be downloaded to your mobile phone, will generate 6 to 8 digits of code and the user has to enter it after confirming their user name and password.

+### Where to activate it

+From the user profile settings.
+New section is added to the right of your profile page.
+Simply click on "Add authenticator app", there will be a descriptive guidance for how to download the two-factor authenticator app to your mobile phone.
+After downloading, you have to scan the given QR code and enter the number generated from your mobile app to confirm the activation process.

+When you login in to your account, you have to enter the username and a password.
+Then, instead of immediately gaining access, you have to insert the code which the authenticator app provides.